 This photo of the Matsalu Futuro, posted to Instagram a few months back by theokeiko, has a little surrealistic feel to it if you ask us!

 This multi-view postcard of a Shell Gas Station/Rest Stop on Lake Lahnajärvi shows this Futuro in one of the photos (top left); but only just - you have to look closely.

 The postcard itself is undated but it is postmarked 092481.

 The two photos below were recently added to Flickr by Yves Buysse.
-The photo on the left is detail from a vintage postcard that shows this Futuro during its time on Lake Lahnajärvi.
+The second photo is detail from a vintage postcard that shows this Futuro during its time on Lake Lahnajärvi.
 What is most interesting is that the photo shows that there was a deck/platform around the Futuro.
-Other photos I have seen of this Futuro do not include this feature.
+Other photos we had previously seen of this Futuro did not include this feature.

-The photo on the right is from the book "Futuro: Tomorrow's House from Yesterday", I had looked at this photo many times but never before noticed that it also shows the Futuro at a time when the deck/platform was installed.
+Except!
+The first photo is from the book "Futuro: Tomorrow's House from Yesterday", We had looked at this photo many times but never before noticed that it also shows the Futuro at a time when the deck/platform was installed.

-As always my thanks to Yves for sharing his excellent Futuro research.
+As always our thanks to Yves for sharing his excellent Futuro research.
 Yves original photos can be found here and here.

-I am always impressed with the frequency with which Yves Buysse manages to find new and interesting Futuro related photos and information.
+We are always impressed by the frequency with which Yves Buysse manages to find new and interesting Futuro related photos and information.
 This time around is the photo below; the original can be found on Flickr.

 The photo shows the interior of, presumably, the self-service section of the cafe at the Shell Gas Station on Lake Lahnajärvi where this Futuro was located and served as a part of the cafe.
 The interesting aspect of the photo is the Futuro "window treatments".